rodents-of-unusual-size/rodents-of-unusual-size.github.io/README.md

 Make additions and changes to the site by submitting a Pull Request.
 You can do this directly from GitHub by following these steps:

-1. You can't make changes directly to the master branch, so first you'll need to make a new branch:
+1. You can't make changes directly to the master branch, so first you'll need to make a new branch.
+Follow the [GitHub documentation](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository#creating-a-branch) to make a new branch.

-2. Add or edit files:
+2. Add or edit files [like this](https://docs.github.com/en/github/managing-files-in-a-repository/editing-files-in-your-repository).

-3. Commit your changes:
+3. Commit your changes.

-4. If you need to add an image, upload it and again commit changes:
+4. If you need to add an image, [upload it](https://docs.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository) and again commit changes.

-5. Go back to the main site and make a Pull Request:
+5. Go back to the main repository page and make a Pull Request.

-6. Name your Pull Request and submit it:
+6. Name your Pull Request and submit it.

-7. Ask another collaborator to review and approve your changes:
+7. Ask another collaborator to review and approve your changes.

-8. Once your Pull Request is approved, merge it into the master branch:
+8. Once your Pull Request is approved, merge it into the master branch.

 Once merged, your branch will be automatically deleted.

-9. Within a short time your changes should be available on the site.
+9. Within a short time (generally about 30 seconds) your changes should be available on the site.
    Verify things look how you expected.
 If anything doesn't look right, repeat the above steps and fix it.

 ### Running the Site Locally

 It is not necessary to run the site locally, but if you would like to do so, follow these steps:

 1. Install Ruby and Jekyll (https://jekyllrb.com/docs/installation/)
 2. Clone this repo: